U.S. warns of Boko Haram attacks on Nigeria capital

 There are several factions within Boko Haram spread across the north and some have loose ties with Islamist groups outside the country, including al Qaeda in the Islamic Maghreb, security experts and Western diplomats say.

-(Additional reporting by Ibrahim Mshelizza in Maiduguri and Felix Onuah in Abuja; Editing by Tim Cocks and Andrew Heavens; Desking by Cynthia Osterman)
+(Additional reporting by Ibrahim Mshelizza in Maiduguri and Felix Onuah in Abuja; Editing by Tim Cocks and Andrew Heavens)